Immune Regulation Laboratory

 Oliver’s laboratory has successfully worked with six major industrial partners over the past eight years, consistently delivering on-time and within budget – for both product-orientated projects and blue-sky research.
 The laboratory has a dynamic, forward-looking, innovative and committed work ethic – with an unquestionable dedication to its team members, to its academic funders and to its industrial partners.

-Two of Oliver's publications have been recognised by prestigious international awards:
+Lab members have been recognized by many prestigious international awards:

-- His review of systemic inflammatory response syndrome and sepsis, for which the first-named author is Dan Lewis, won an award for being one of the top five most downloaded publications in the Journal of Veterinary Internal Medicine in 2013, being downloaded a total of 6,372 times in this time period.
+- Oliver's publication on a review of systemic inflammatory response syndrome and sepsis, for which the first-named author is Dan Lewis, won an award for being one of the top five most downloaded publications in the Journal of Veterinary Internal Medicine in 2013, being downloaded a total of 6,372 times in this time period.